paulhenri-l/resty/README.md

 the open issues.

 I'll do my best not to make any backward incompatible changes but as this project is quite new the api cannot be considered stable yet.
+I'll stop making these big changes when we'll hit 1.0.
+Which should be comming soon.

 I'll do my best to document the code as we'll get near v1.0